-Before we dig into the tutorial, I wanted to share a few tips with you so that you can achieve success with your DIY bird feeder.
+Before we dig into the tutorial, I wanted to share a few tips with you so that you can achieve success with your clay pot lighthouse.
 These are good tips for crafting with pots in general.

 Preparing Your Terra Cotta Pots

 If your clay pots are brand new, just make sure they are free of dust and remove any stickers that will be visible. (use my article for DIY sticker remover to help you).
 If the pots are used, follow these steps:

 - To repurpose a used clay pot, be sure to thoroughly clean it first before sealing and decorating.

 - Thoroughly remove dirt and salt residue; if needed, scrub the surface with a wire brush.